MircoWerner/VkLBVH/README.md

 and uses the `single_radixsort` from my [VkRadixSort](https://github.com/MircoWerner/VkRadixSort) repository.

-Tested on Linux with NVIDIA RTX 3070 GPU.
+Tested on Linux with NVIDIA RTX 3070 GPU and on Linux with AMD Radeon RX Vega 7 GPU.

+## (IMPORTANT) NVIDIA vs. AMD
+The shaders are configured for NVIDIA GPUs.
+If you are using an AMD GPU, set `SUBGROUP_SIZE=64` in [lbvh_single_radixsort.comp](https://github.com/MircoWerner/VkLBVH/blob/main/lbvh/resources/shaders/lbvh_single_radixsort.comp#L15).

 ## Table of Contents
 - [Example Usage](#example-usage) (reference implementation in Vulkan)